 Wish to Participate in Loop Capital Markets 2023 Virtual Investor Conference

-/EIN News/ -- SAN FRANCISCO, March 06, 2023 (GLOBE NEWSWIRE) -- ContextLogic Inc. (d/b/a Wish) (NASDAQ: WISH), one of the world’s largest mobile ecommerce platforms, today announced that its management team plans to participate in the Loop Capital Markets 2023 Virtual Investor Conference on Monday, March 13, 2023.
+SAN FRANCISCO, March 06, 2023 (GLOBE NEWSWIRE) -- ContextLogic Inc. (d/b/a Wish) WISH, one of the world's largest mobile ecommerce platforms, today announced that its management team plans to participate in the Loop Capital Markets 2023 Virtual Investor Conference on Monday, March 13, 2023.

 - Event: Loop Capital Markets 2023 Virtual Investor Conference